 – The Grand Palace with the Wat Phra Kaew.

 – The Royal monastery Wat Pho, which houses the reclined big Buddha.

-– The monastery Wat Arun, next to the Chao Phraya River, on the opposite shore.
+– The monastery Wat Arun, next to the Chao Phraya River, is on the opposite shore.

 We have to include in the list Chinatown as well, an authentic bit of China, exotic and bustling.

 If you want to attend an evening of Thai boxing, we suggest watching this video about this traditional sport.
 It has been made to be watched just before attending the event and then understanding what happens in the ring.